Azure/azure-sdk-for-js/sdk/storage/storage-blob/README.md

     defaultAzureCredential
   );
   ```
+  [Note - Above steps are only for Node.js]
 - Alternatively, you instantiate a `BlobServiceClient` with a `SharedKeyCredential` by passing account-name and account-key as arguments. (account-name and account-key can be obtained from the azure portal)
   [ONLY AVAILABLE IN NODE.JS RUNTIME]